briantweed/laravel-view-folder/readme.md

 php artisan make:view pages.admin.test --p --f
 ```

-<p>This will create a pages/admin/test tree folder structure with a partials subfolder and the CRUD files.</p>
+<p>This will create a pages/admin/test folder structure with a partials subfolder and the CRUD files.</p>
 <br>